How TV’s Biggest True-Crime Players Find Their Stories

 The Pulp-Fiction Factory: Lifetime

-Robert Durst, of all people, taught Lifetime’s head of movies Tanya Lopez about the way her network should not to approach true-crime movies.
+Robert Durst, of all people, taught Lifetime’s head of movies Tanya Lopez about the way her network should not approach true-crime movies.
 The real-estate heir and subject of HBO’s Emmy-winning The Jinx is now facing a first-degree murder charge in Los Angeles for the 2000 killing of his best friend Susan Berman, who was murdered right before she was scheduled to talk to investigators about the 1982 disappearance of Durst’s first wife Kathleen McCormack Durst.
 Two years after The Jinx aired Durst’s apparent confession, Lifetime debuted a movie, The Lost Wife of Robert Durst, focusing on Durst’s marriage to Kathleen and her vanishing from their New York home.
 Although Durst is suspected of being involved in her murder as well, and investigators are on the case again, Lifetime viewers were riled by the fact that there was no definite conclusion.

 “At the end of the movie, we couldn’t say that he killed her,” Lopez said.
 “We couldn’t even say where she was.
 Although I thought the movie was really well made, the comments we got back weren’t good: I went on this ride with you and we don’t even know what happened to her.
 It didn’t work whereas … a documentary … is a different format so people respond differently.”